More about me

 So, what have my hands actually touched?
 Here's an overview of the types of projects I'm typically involved with and outcomes achieved.

-- Led a large attitudinal user research project which interviewed 40 individuals.
-Wrote interview script, coached other UX designers, performed interviews, and generated insights.
+- Led user research projects which interviewed 10-40 individuals.
+Wrote interview scripts, performed interviews, and generated insights.

-- Coached other UX designers on their interviewing skills, reviewing video recordings, and providing feedback on presentation & speaking style during team meetings.
+- Coached designers on interviewing skills, insights generation, and presentation & speaking style.

 - Established OOCSS coding style, coaching other designers/developers, reducing development time/effort and the number of CSS styling bugs.